scribu/wp-front-end-editor/readme.txt

 == Screenshots ==

-1. The inline WYSIWYG editor
+1. The tooltip
+2. Editing the post content
+3. Editing the post title
-2. Changing a theme image
+4. Changing a theme image
-3. The settings page
+5. The settings page

 == Changelog ==